-Melanie Ronda, RN, host of our weekly IP3 Office Hours gets many questions each week.
+Melanie Ronda, MSN, RN, host of our weekly IP3 Office Hours gets many questions each week.
 Here’s one that may resonate with you:

 Q: Our nursing home’s medical director has concerns about administering COVID-19 vaccines together with other vaccines.
 Can you provide us with information and resources?